IshaanBhatnagar25/IshaanBhatnagar25.github.io/_posts/2020-12-31-NewYearEve.md

 <p>Everyone will agree on this:</p>

-> No one had thaught that they would get this much of time to specd with their families at home if this would have not happened.
+> No one had thaught that they would get this much of time to spend with their families at home if this would have not happened.
 Many of my senoirs and I have not thaught that we would get this much time with family after start a professional career.
 That the biggest positive I can think of.

 Let me know yours, will be glad to know.

-Sign-off for 2020!
+Signing-off for 2020!

 Lets catch-up in the next post, next year.